sunsakis/Yescrow/README.md

-# Yes Crow - your multisig escrow dApp
+# Yes Crow - Ethereum's Escrow Agent

 Transact with strangers online without worries.
-In case of a quarrel, Yes Crow acts as an arbitre.

 0 escrow fees.
 Self-released.
 Goodbye legacy escrow services.

+In case of a quarrel, Yes Crow acts as an arbitre.

 **Less scams = More fun**